North Carolina Birth Records Search

 You may also request amendment services to have a North Carolina birth record changed.

-North Carolina is the 28th largest state in the U.S. with a population of 10.39 million people.
+The state is the 28th largest state in the U.S. with a population of 10.39 million people.
 Its growth rate of 1.13% makes it the 14th regarding growth in the country.

 Population change from 2010-2016